lowRISC/lowrisc-site/content/docs/minion-v0.4/fpga.md

      'i' - send the legacy SD-card initialisation sequence 'I' - send the linux compatible SD-card initialisation sequence 'l' - set the LEDs to a hex pattern
-     'm' - try to mount the MSDOS filing system on the SD-card 'M' - detect memory size with a walking ones pattern 'q' - quit (as if there was anywhere to quit to) 'r' - read an address range from Rocket memory
+     'm' - try to mount the MSDOS file system on the SD-card 'M' - detect memory size with a walking ones pattern 'q' - quit (as if there was anywhere to quit to) 'r' - read an address range from Rocket memory